kennethlng/nmbo-app/README.md

 ## Feedback

-NMBO is a work-in-progress, and I want to hear your ideas and feedback ([short Google Forms questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSf_GusPzzA4M1xNiKxHHVwEj4Q3iz_fWrX9pJXihlIjcdVmaQ/viewform)) so I can make it more useful for your needs.
+NMBO is a work-in-progress, and I want to hear your ideas and feedback so I can make it more useful for your needs.
+Click [here](https://docs.google.com/forms/d/e/1FAIpQLSf_GusPzzA4M1xNiKxHHVwEj4Q3iz_fWrX9pJXihlIjcdVmaQ/viewform) for a brief Google Forms questionnaire.